-The Technology Learning and Connections Center in A109 offers workshops and walk-in lab time for you to get training and help with your Canvas site.
+The Training room in A109 offers workshops and walk-in lab time for you to get training and help with your Canvas site.
 These sessions are geared to learning the software and features.
 Workshops will be offered by request only.
 Check the Technology Training calendar.

 Instructure, the company that owns Canvas offers an online help website with guides, videos and a user community where you may connect with faculty from other colleges to share ideas.